 Some parents sleep better knowing their children are in the same room as them.
 Some children may sleep better as well.
 That’s fine.
 Other families don’t have an extra room for their children.
 That’s fine as well.

-I’m worried about the mental state of frazzled parents who feel that they have to literally sacrifice their sleep to keep their children alive by constant vigilance.
+Some parents, however, are really struggling because their babies are sleeping poorly, and so are they.
+I’m worried about the mental state of frazzled parents who feel that they have to literally sacrifice their sleep to keep their children alive by constant vigilance, without a clear biological mechanism explaining why this may be beneficial.

-I believe that having your infant sleep on her back, avoiding soft materials in the crib, and continuing to breastfeed are more important, especially as they have clear mechanisms to explain why they keep babies safe.
+I believe that having your infant sleep on her back, avoiding soft materials in the crib, and continuing to breastfeed are MUCH more important for safe sleep, especially as they have clear mechanisms to explain why they keep babies safe.

 I would love to know what you think about this very fraught topic.
 Leave a comment below.